Skip to main content

 Shigatse – Lhasa via New Road

-The journey back to Lhasa traces the serene course of the Yarlung Tsangpo River, offering a moving panorama of valleys, rivers, and distant mountains that have shaped Tibet’s landscapes and way of life for centuries.
+The road back to Lhasa traces the serene course of the Yarlung Tsangpo River, offering a moving panorama of valleys, rivers, and distant mountains that have shaped Tibet’s landscapes and way of life for centuries.
 Along the route, pause at Yundrungling Monastery in Tradruk, a remarkable seat of the Bon religion, one of Tibet’s most ancient and lesser-known spiritual traditions.
 The monastery’s unique architecture, sacred symbols, and serene courtyards provide a rare window into a worldview that predates the arrival of Buddhism in the region, offering insight into Tibet’s rich spiritual diversity.

 Shigatse – Lhasa via New Road

-The journey back to Lhasa traces the serene course of the Yarlung Tsangpo River, offering a moving panorama of valleys, rivers, and distant mountains that have shaped Tibet’s landscapes and way of life for centuries.
+The road back to Lhasa traces the serene course of the Yarlung Tsangpo River, offering a moving panorama of valleys, rivers, and distant mountains that have shaped Tibet’s landscapes and way of life for centuries.
 Along the route, pause at Yundrungling Monastery in Tradruk, a remarkable seat of the Bon religion, one of Tibet’s most ancient and lesser-known spiritual traditions.
 The monastery’s unique architecture, sacred symbols, and serene courtyards provide a rare window into a worldview that predates the arrival of Buddhism in the region, offering insight into Tibet’s rich spiritual diversity.

 Accommodation